SEED-VT/TraceFL/README.md

 2. **Functional**
    - Documented installation procedures.
-   - Includes a quick “smoke test” (`--num_clients=2 --rounds=1`) that verifies correctness.
+   - Includes a one-click Google Colab setup for quick validation.
    - Reproduces major results from the paper via the provided scripts.

 3. **Reusable**
    - Carefully organized code (modular architecture, YAML configuration).
-   - Clear extension instructions for new datasets or neural architectures.
+   - Extension for new datasets or neural architectures.
    - A permissive, open-source license ensures freedom to reuse.
-   - Docker support for guaranteed consistency.
+   -  Fully functional minimal Google Colab setup (better than docker) and fully functional local setup to can run on industrial scale HPC clusters to do real world FL simulations.

 ## 9. Contact and Support

 - For any installation or usage issues, please open a GitHub Issue at [TraceFL Issues](https://github.com/SEED-VT/TraceFL/issues).
-- For questions related to the paper or advanced usage, contact the authors directly via their homepages.
+- For questions related to the paper or advanced usage, contact the author directly via (waris@vt.edu)[waris@vt.edu].

+### Award Considerations
+- **First-of-its-kind:** TraceFL is the first FL interpretability framework to identify clients responsible for global model predictions and addresses the open challenge of interpretability in FL.
+- **Cross-Domain Validation:** Works with 4 model architectures across 6 datasets including real-world medical imaging datasets including modern architectures like GPT.
+- **Scalability:** From Colab-free tier to multi-GPU clusters
+- **Reproducibility:** Each evaluation in a figure or table in the paper can be replicated with a single script.
+- **Impact:** First FL interpretability framework supporting both CV/NLP
+- **Innovation:** Implements novel neuron provenance tracking methodology

 ### Citation
 If you use TraceFL in your research, please cite our paper: